Templarian/WindowsIcons/readme.md

 ## Windows Phone [![preview](http://img33.imageshack.us/img33/5805/maghh.png)](http://modernuiicons.com/)

 Currently there are hundreds of 76x76 icons provided in this pack.
-If you are using the icons anywhere other than the application bar .xaml vector files are provided.
+Both XAML and SVG vector files are provided and I encourage you to use them instead of static PNG files wherever possible.
 Be sure to only use the white (aka dark) icons for the appbar.

 ## WindowsRT